 All I want is a reliable lean google drive or onedrive alternative, clean files-only minimal interface, some apps on ios and android, ability to share and edit files.
 I’ve been on the lookout for alternatives for years but there was nothing really good out there until now.
-Already has android and apple apps.
+Already has android and apple mobile apps.

 Enter opencloud.
 I’ve been running it for 2 months now and can recommend switching.
 Here’s how I run it using docker compose.
 Note that this is unofficial docker-compose.yml.
 Official docker-compose.yml is over here, but myself and many other people find it too complicated.
 Examples also focus on traefik while people might be using other reverse proxies.